taddjv/question_overflow/README.md

 ## Reactions
 A logged in user can:
- - up-vote and down-vote an answer
+ - Up-vote and down-vote an answer
- - remove their own up-vote and down-vote an answer
+ - Remove their own reaction

- ## Favorites
-    A logged in user can:
-        - Favorite a restaurant
-        - Unfavorite a restaurant
-        - View a list of their favorite restaurants via user profile
+ - Update their reaction

 # Future Features

-This clone is a work in progress, these features will be available in the future...
+## This clone is a work in progress, these features will be available in the future...

--  CRUD actions for Restaurants (add a restaurant and delete a restaurant)
--  Image Gallery (viewed via restaurant details page)
--  Google Map + directions to restaurant
--  Second step to confirm reservation cancellation
--  Email or Text reservation confirmation
+- ## Popular Questions Page
+   -Dedicated to the Questions with the most replies
+- ## Newest Questions Page
+   -See the latest posted Questions
+- ## Most Hated Page
+   -Take a trip back to Middle School and explore the most disliked Answers

+   -80s cliche bad egg graffitii wall included
+- ## Explore Category Page
+   -Questions will be organized by tags which all users can use to explore categories